ricko2001/Genealogy-scripts/RM -Run SQL/ReadMe.txt

 *  Make a copy of your RM database and place it in the working folder.
 It is suggested that you name the database copy: "TEST.rmtree"

-*  Copy these files from downloaded zip file to the working folder- RunSQL.exe
+*  Copy these files from the downloaded zip file to the working folder- RunSQL.exe
       RM-Python-config.ini

-*  OPTIONAL if required: Download the SQLite extension file: unifuzz64.dll   -see below
+*  Download the SQLite extension file: unifuzz64.dll   -see below This dll provides the RMNOCASE collation used by RM

-*  OPTIONAL if required: Move the unifuzz64.dll file to the working folder Only some SQL operations require the unifuzz64.dll to provide the RMNOCASE collation.
+*  Move the unifuzz64.dll file to the working folder
-   You will see an error message if it is necessary but not provided.

-*  Edit the RM-Python-config.ini in the working folder to specify the location of the RM file.
-If it's named TEST.rmtree, you're already done.
+*  Edit the RM-Python-config.ini in the working folder to specify the configuration parameters.
-   OPTIONAL if required:  Specify the path to the unifuzz64.dll file.
    To edit, Open NotePad and drag the ini file onto the NotePad window.
+   Edit the file to specify the following:
+   * the location of the RM database file.
+If it's named TEST.rmtree, it's OK as is.
+   * the path to the unifuzz64.dll file.
+If you followed the directions above, it's OK as is.
+   * the SQL statement (s) to run.
+Be sure to indent the SQL text lines as shown in the example.
+   See the section "ini file configuration" below for more info.

 *  Database modification statements should usually be followed by a SELECT changes(); statement to display how many rows were changed.